yashpatel5400/stats604-project4/notebooks/report.md

 ### Regression-Based Models

-In this section, we present prediction models based on Regression.
+In this section, we present prediction models based on regression.

 #### Features for Regression-Models

 For our regression-based models, we exclusively used data from Wunderground.
-Data from this source is returned hourly so for feature preperation we aggregated the into daily data using the following calculations.
-Average temperature is calculated as the average of the hourly temperatures while max/min temperature are calculated as the highest and lowest hourly temperature over the day respectively.
+Data from this source is returned hourly so for feature preparation we aggregated the into daily data using the following calculations.
+The average temperature is calculated as the average of the hourly temperatures while max/min temperature is calculated as the highest and lowest hourly temperature over the day respectively.
 Heat index, dew point, pressure and wind speed are aggregated in a similar manner.
-Note that heat index is a human percieved temperature feature which combines heat with humidity.
+Note that the heat index is a human perceived temperature feature that combines heat with humidity.
 The dew point is the temperature at which the relative humidity becomes 100%.
 Finally wind direction was computed as the mode hourly wind direction from the possible categories of (CALM, S, SSE,SEE, E, NEE, NNE, N, NNW, NWW, W, SWW, SSW, VAR).
 Below is an aggregated table of the features used.

 | Features                     |
 |------------------------------|